-The thing is that aborting a pending MOb in the AT90CAN128 can leave CONMOB in an unexpected state.
+The thing is that aborting a pending MOb in the CAN controller embedded in the AT90CAN128 can leave CONMOB in an unexpected state.
 I am not totally sure if this is a hardware bug… or could be Atmel's library at90CANlib_3_2 being buggy AND misleading.

 The library's procedure to abort a MOb that was pending consists on writing 0 to the CONMOB bits.
 Also, the library depends on those bits being 0 to detect a MOb as being free.